Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Introduction

-A prominent direction of theoretical improvement comes from alternative definitions of DP, that enable tighter privacy loss accounting under composition and improve the privacy-accuracy tradeoff.
-The most successful definitions include $(\epsilon, \delta)$-DP \cite{dwork2006our} (known as approximate DP), the R\'enyi divergence family of DP definitions such as zCDP \cite{dwork2016concentrated,bun2016concentrated} and RDP \cite{mironov2017renyi}, and privacy definitions that generalize approximate DP by considering all $(\epsilon, \delta)$-DP values compatible with a given mechanism, such as the privacy loss distribution (PLD) \cite{sommer2019privacy} and $f$-DP \cite{dong2022gaussian}.
-The latter definitions, PLD and $f$-DP, are theoretically appealing as they tightly capture resilience to membership inference attacks framed as hypothesis tests \cite{WassermanZ10,dong2022gaussian}.
-However, composition under these definitions is more complex and can be computationally difficult, with analyses of specific algorithms that rely on numerical approaches to handle composition in practice \cite{koskela2020computing,gopi2021numerical}.
+A prominent direction of theoretical improvement comes from alternative quantifications of privacy, especially those that offer tighter or even lossless accounting of composition.
+The classical $(\epsilon, \delta)$-DP \cite{dwork2006our} (known as approximate DP) was first refined by forms of privacy derived from R\'enyi divergence including zCDP \cite{DworkR16,bun2016concentrated} and RDP \cite{mironov2017renyi}.
+Later, exact forms of privacy accounting were developed including privacy profiles, privacy loss distributions (PLDs) \cite{sommer2019privacy}, and $f$-DP \cite{DongRS19}.
+These exact forms of accounting are practically and theoretically appealing as they tightly capture composition as well as resilience to membership inference attacks framed as hypothesis tests \cite{WassermanZ10,DongRS19}.
+Exact composition, while more complex, can be computed efficiently to arbitrary precision by numerical methods \cite{KoskelaJH20,gopi2021numerical}.

-Two other theoretical improvements enable new forms of composition that are necessary requirements for practical, real world DP usage.
-First, concurrent composition \cite{vadhan2021concurrent} supports composition of DP mechanisms running over multiple rounds of interaction with the user---such as the sparse vector technique \cite{dwork2009complexity}---that are running in parallel.
-This is required in practical systems which typically have to handle queries from multiple parties simultaneously, and where it is not possible to enforce a sequential ordering of the queries.
-Even individual users may want to run DP computations concurrently with long-running, multi-step mechanism (e.g., \cite{kostopoulou2023turbo}).
+Theoretical improvements enabling new forms of composition are also necessary for practical DP usage.
+Concurrent composition \cite{vadhan2021concurrent} supports composition of DP mechanisms running over multiple rounds of parallel interactions with the user---such as the sparse vector technique \cite{dwork2009complexity}.
+This is required in systems that handle queries from multiple parties simultaneously where it is not possible to enforce a sequential ordering of the queries.
+Individual users may also run DP computations concurrently with a long-running, multi-step mechanism (see e.g. \cite{kostopoulou2023turbo}).

-Second, adaptive composition, the main topic of this paper, enables the composition of DP mechanisms with adaptively chosen privacy parameters (as opposed to regular composition, in which these parameters have to be known in advance).
-Adaptive composition is formalized through the notion of \emph{privacy filters} \cite{RRUV16}, which accept DP mechanisms as long as their composition remains within a bound fixed in advance (more details in \S\ref{sec:preliminaries}).
-Such adaptive composition is necessary to support long running applications, in which analysts can adaptively query a system with mechanisms and DP parameters of their choice \cite{lecuyer2019privacy,kostopoulou2023turbo,kuchler2024cohere}.
-Furthermore, filters enable crucial privacy accounting savings through advanced versions of parallel composition \cite{lecuyer2019privacy}, as well as individual (personalized) DP \cite{ebadi2015differential}, which enables data dependent privacy accounting in ML model training \cite{feldman2021individual,yu2022individual} and measurement systems \cite{tholoniat2024cookie,ghazi2025differential}.